Physics-informed Neural Networks for Heterogeneous Poroelastic Media: Introduction

+This paper seeks to bridge this gap by developing an efficient PINNs framework for modeling poroelasticity in heterogeneous media, effectively handling jumps and discontinuities across material interfaces, and managing strong equation coupling based purely on the underlying physics—without the need for additional training data.
+The specific objectives of this study are threefold:

+\begin{itemize} \item To develop a novel framework of PINNs, called composite neural network (CoNN) to address coupled-field problems in poroelasticity with strong fluid-to-solid and solid-to-fluid coupling. \item To integrate the CoNN with the Interface-PINNs (I-PINNs) framework developed by Sarma et al.~\cite{sarma2024interface}, enabling the model to handle interfacial jumps in field variables, thereby making it suitable for multilayered media with material property discontinuities at interfaces. \item To benchmark the framework, by comparing it against established domain-decomposition-based frameworks available in literature like eXtended PINNs (XPINNs) framework~\cite{jagtap2020extended}, as well as a single neural network architecture. \end{itemize}

-The rest of the paper is organized as follows: Section \ref{sec:goveq} outlines the governing differential equations for poroelasticity in a heterogeneous domain.
-Section \ref{sec:heterogeneous} provides an overview of PINNs, followed by a detailed description of the proposed PINNs architecture tailored for handling poroelasticity in heterogeneous materials.
+The practical applications of this framework are significant, particularly as a numerical solver for interface problems.
+It holds promise for modeling heterogeneous subsurface and geothermal systems characterized by complex geological stratification and numerous material interfaces.
+The rest of the paper is organized as follows: Section~\ref{sec:goveq} outlines the theory and governing differential equations for poroelasticity in a heterogeneous domain.
+Section~\ref{sec:heterogeneous} provides an overview of PINNs, followed by a detailed description of the proposed PINNs architecture tailored for handling poroelasticity in heterogeneous materials.
 Here, the architecture of the proposed PINNs framework for heterogeneous poroelasticity is described, along with its implementation, and guidelines for improving accuracy and convergence are provided.
-In Section \ref{sec:numerical}, the numerical results of the proposed PINNs architecture are compared with those obtained using the conventional PINNs approach.
+In Section~\ref{sec:numerical}, the numerical results of the proposed PINNs architecture are compared with those obtained using the conventional PINNs approach.
 The evaluation encompasses numerical accuracy and computational costs on two specific 1D heterogeneous poroelastic problems.
 Following this analysis, a sensitivity assessment is conducted, wherein the performance of the proposed framework for each applied modification is evaluated.
-Finally, Section \ref{sec:conclusions} presents concluding remarks and provides an outlook for the work.
+Section~\ref{sec:comparison_with_xpinns} presents the comparison of the proposed architecture with XPINNs for the set of problems outlined in Section~\ref{sec:numerical}.
+Section~\ref{sec:discussions} presents a discussion of the current study, its limitations, potential for improvements and provides an outlook for the work.
+Finally, Section~\ref{sec:conclusions} presents concluding remarks of this study.